Business Loans

 To prepare a business cash flow analysis, follow these few steps, which start with gathering financial information about your business.

-Once you’ve gathered information regarding your business income and expenses, you can then organize the data as a cash flow statement.
-A cash flow statement typically has three sections that reflect operating income and expenses, company investments and financing arrangements:
+After you’ve gathered information regarding your net income and other sources and uses of cash, you can create a cash flow statement.
+A standard cash flow statement has three sections:

 Your first priority: free cash flow